developer-zebra/developer-zebra-site/src/enterprise-browser/1-5/api/barcode/index.md

 Enterprise Browser does not support Bluetooth scanners on the Zebra TC70 GA1 device.

-Enterprise Browser supports Bluetooth scanners on devices running Android Kitkat and higher.
+Enterprise Browser supports Bluetooth scanners on devices running Android KitKat and higher.

 ###Viewfinder Position Parameters